natanjunges/image-object-slicer/README.md

-# image-slicer
+# image-object-slicer
-Slice images using annotation files.
+Slice objects from images using annotation files.
 Convert an object detection dataset to an image classification one.

 This is a fork of [gitlab.com/straighter/pascalvoc-to-image](https://gitlab.com/straighter/pascalvoc-to-image).